Bed Bug Infestation in the Bedroom? (Here’s What To Do)

 Mattress Covers

 This simple bed covering is a pure godsend.
 Not only does it prevent any bed bugs (or other pests) still in your mattress from getting out, it’s also waterproof, meaning you can safely clean it without ever taking it off the bed.
-However, you can also take it off to wash it as needed.
+However, you can also take it off to wash as needed.

 Pre-Treating Linens